The power of your network: Why it pays to build relationships

 From business contacts to work colleagues, networking with the right people can work wonders in terms of boosting your career.
-A simple chat with someone could inform you of new job opportunities, within or outside of your company, that aren’t being advertised yet.
+A simple chat with someone could inform you of new programme, change or project manager job opportunities, within or outside of your company, that aren’t being advertised yet.
 It can provide you with an employee or internal references, keeps you in tune to industry trends and increases your awareness of how your current role compares to others.

 Networking might even help you find potential mentors that can assist you with your personal development and see things in yourself that you often miss.
 Research shows that people with mentors are 23% more likely to move up in their career.
 So in other words, having a strong professional network is an absolute must if you want to get ahead.

 But don’t just take our word for it.
 Over the years, we’ve seen first-hand the significant difference that knowing the right people can make during the job-hunting process.
 We’ve experienced candidates being offered consecutive jobs at varying companies, all because of the strong work relationship they had developed with a previous manager.

 By reconnecting candidates with previous employers and managers, our consultants have managed to secure internal references, which can strengthen their job application tenfold.
 We’ve even had instances where just the mention of a candidate’s name or their connection to certain company employees on LinkedIn, has been enough to secure them an interview.